HubSpot/dropwizard-guicier/README.md

 There is an [example project](https://github.com/jhaber/dropwizard-guicier-example) you can clone and play with if you'd like to get going right away.

+## Upgrading from dropwizard-guice
+There are a couple important changes to be aware of if you are upgradingn from [dropwizard-guice](https://github.com/HubSpot/dropwizard-guice).

+### AutoConfig has been removed
+[Reasoning and potential workarounds here](https://github.com/HubSpot/dropwizard-guicier/issues/41).
+The workarounds are however, not recommended.

+### Explicit Bindings Required
+All objects that you wish to inject must be explicitly bound.
+Just-in-time bindings are not supported by default.
+This is the case despite you enabling explicit binnding in your own module.

+You can however (albeit not recommended) disable the explicit binding behavior by setting `enableGuiceEnforcer(false)` on the `GuiceBundle` within your DW application.

 Enjoy!